d42y/IoTDB.NET/README.md

     // Create an instance of IoTData
     var iotData = new IoTDatabase(dbName, dbPath);

-    // Create a table with class name as table name var friendTbl = iotData.Tables<Friend>();
+    // Create a table with the class name as the table name var friendTbl = iotData.Tables<Friend>();
 }
 ```
-This create an empty table in the Tables folder.
+This creates an empty table in the Tables folder.

 ![image](https://github.com/d42y/IoTDB.NET/assets/29101692/b614ae68-d48d-4ab7-ab6d-936b70d22b06)